JonKirkpatrick/JonKirkpatrick/README.md

 ## About Me
 I’m a **Pure Mathematics and Computer Science Student** with a background in electronics manufacturing.
 My focus is on blending rigorous mathematical foundations with practical programming skills to solve complex problems elegantly.

-🔹 **Currently exploring:** CUDA programming, reinforcement learning, and graph theory
+🔹 **Currently exploring:** 1D Separable Convolutional Neural Networks, SystemVerilog and FPGAs
-🔹 **Aspirations:** To apply my skills in software development, build tools that matter, and contribute to open-source projects
+🔹 **Aspirations:** To apply my skills in software-hardware co-design, build tools that matter, and contribute to open-source projects

 ---